15 Style Secrets of Women Who Always Look Put Together

-The easiest way to look put together in the spring, fall and winter is to throw on a chic blazer, coat, or jacket.
+The easiest way to look put together in the spring, fall and winter is to throw on a chic blazer, coat or jacket.
 Unfortunately, these items can be expensive—especially if they’re well made.
 That’s why you might want to start collecting a piece or two each season.
-Start with one of the basics: a belted trench, a black leather jacket, or a navy or camel blazer or pea coat.
+Start with one of the basics: a belted trench, a black leather jacket or a navy or camel blazer or pea coat.
 Don’t skip thrift stores while you’re shopping, either.
 You just might stumble upon a designer item on their racks.
 You can find great non-designer pieces on a budget too.

 Have a piece that makes you feel expensive

 The monetary price of this item doesn’t really matter; it’s how it makes you feel that counts.
-For example, slip on a chunky watch to prep yourself for that big meeting, a pair of pearl earrings to feel like a million bucks at a cocktail party, or a luxurious perfume, like the classic Miss Dior, to pump yourself up for a night out.
-(Pro tip: You can buy the rollerball version of Miss Dior for special occasions if the full-size bottle is too pricey.)
+For example, slip on a chunky watch to prep yourself for that big meeting, a pair of pearl earrings to feel like a million bucks at a cocktail party or a luxurious perfume to pump yourself up for a night out.
 Wearing a piece that you’re proud of can change the rest of your demeanor and get you ready for your day.
-Check out these other fashion tricks that make you look expensive.

 Develop a skin-care routine

 Gorgeous skin can help you look put together no matter how much time you spend on the rest of your beauty routine.
 You already know to never sleep in makeup and to eat a balanced diet of fruits and veggies to keep your skin looking fresh, but there’s always room for improvement.
 Add an eye cream (preferably one with peptides and antioxidants on its ingredient list) to your skin-care routine, and always rinse your face after using makeup remover.
-An overnight oil, like Midnight Recovery Concentrate from Kiehl’s, will allow you to wake up with glowy, makeup-ready skin.
+An overnight oil will allow you to wake up with glowy, makeup-ready skin.

 Practice good posture